saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/additional-proxies.md

 To confirm if you have additional proxies, you can use basic curl commands.
 If `curl -v google.com` doesn't return anything, but `curl -v --proxy external.proxy.com:8080 google.com` does return something, you have at least one proxy required to access the public internet.

 If `curl -v --proxy external.proxy.com private.mysite.com` does not get a response from your SUT, you may need to use a different proxy, such as `internal.proxy.com:8080`, access your SUT.
-In this case, your PAC file will need to reflect your network setup:
+In this case, you'd need your PAC file to reflect your network setup:

 ```javascript title="multiproxy proxy.pac"
 function FindProxyForURL(url, host) {